JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 * * *

-#### Here are pictures of the two kinds of jack plates most of us have on various walls.
+#### Here are pictures of the two kinds of wall plates most of us have on various walls.
 -  An appropriate cable runs back to the distribution cabinet for each "port" or connector on these wall plates.
 <table>
 	<tr>